apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 - How do I tune up a hazelcast cluster?
 - What is the recommended strategy for making MongoDb highly available?

+## Configuring SSL Behind Load Balancer/Proxy

+You might be running CAS inside a [servlet container](Configuring-Servlet-Container.html) such as Apache Tomcat beind some sort of proxy such as haproxy, Apache httpd, etc where the proxy is handling the SSL termination.
+The connections to the user are secured via `https`, yet those between the proxy and CAS service are just `http`.

+With this setup, the CAS login screen may still warn you about a non-secure connection.
+There is no setting in CAS that would allow you to control/adjust this, as this is entirely controlled by the container itself.
+All CAS cares about is whether the incoming connection request identifies itself as a secure connection.
+So to remove the warning, you will need to look into your container's configuration and docs to see how the connection may be secured between the proxy and CAS.

+For [Apache Tomcat](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html), you may be able to adjust the connector that talks to the proxy with a `secure=true` attribute.

 ## Application X "redirected you too many times"

 "Too many redirect" errors are usually cause by service ticket validation failure events, generally